 A Continuity of Operations Plan (CoOP) documents how the division or department performs essential operations in an emergency situation or during long-term disruptions, which might last from 2 days to several weeks.
 The plan identifies mission-critical functions, departmental communication methods, and alternate personnel, systems and locations.
 Each University division needs a CoOP to ensure the University can respond effectively to a variety of situations.

 Create a Continuity of Operations Plan for your department

-Please contact email@example.com or ph.
-(208) 426-4991 and we will provide training and materials to help you complete the plan.
+Please contact by emailing firstname.lastname@example.org or calling (208) 426-4991 and we will provide training and materials to help you complete the plan.